brianhsu/Live2DForScala/README.md

 Background
 --------------

-The default background in the example program is provided by:
+The default background in the example program is licensed under [Freepik License][11] by:

 - [Japanese koi vector created by rawpixel.com - www.freepik.com][7]

 Icons
 --------------

-The power / gear / speaker icons in the example are provided by:
+The power / gear / speaker icons in the example are licensed under [Flaticon License][12]  by:

 - [Power icons created by Gregor Cresnar - Flaticon][8]
 - [Settings icons created by Gregor Cresnar Premium - Flaticon][9]